 Book a Family Photo Shoot

 Whenever we travel, we almost always book a family photo shoot with Flytographer.
 They are super easy and affordable AND guarantee that I’ll be in some photos.
-You can get $25 off if you book through this link or use the code HAWAIITRAVEL.
+You can get $25 off if you book through this link.

 Walk on the Right

-Everyone walks around Venice and the walkways are narrow so this system is essential to not blocking foot traffic.
+Everyone walks around Venice, and the walkways are narrow, so this system is essential to not blocking foot traffic.

 Invest in The Venice Pass

 If you want to know tips for visiting Venice on a budget, check out the Venice Pass.
-It’s ideal if you plan on visiting lots of museums and galleries as most are included on this pass.
+It’s ideal if you plan on visiting lots of museums and galleries, as most are included on this pass.

-You can customize what you get with the card depending on what you want to do.
-You can also get all public transport included which could make it a really worthwhile investment.
+Also, you can get all public transport included, which could make it a really worthwhile investment.
 Check the latest prices.

 Pack Light